 This solution proposal presented here addresses the bullet 3 in KI#2.

-The solution described that SMF invokes UPF event exposure service.
+The solution propose UPF to expose usage report to other NFs.
 In the current 5G core network architecture, SMF and UPF exchange information through the N4 interface.
 The PFCP protocol is used in N4 interface, which has no universality in other interface of core network.
-This solution intends to migrate some services of the original N4 interface to the UPF event exposure service of the Nupf interface preliminarily.
+This solution intends to migrate the service of the original N4 interface to the UPF event exposure service of the Nupf interface.

 2 Proposal